holodeck-b2b/file-backend/README.md

 ## API Specification
 ### Submission
-As described on the [Holodeck B2B website](http://holodeck-b2b.org/documentation/messaging-configuration/) the information the back-end needs to provide to Holodeck B2B when it wants to send data to a trading partner consists of _meta-data_ which is used to control the message exchange and _payloads_ which contain the actual business data to be send.
-In this back-end integration both the meta-data and documents to send must be provided as files.
-The meta-data file is specified by a [XML Schema](src/main/resources/xsd/messagemetadata.xsd).
+As described on the [Holodeck B2B website](http://holodeck-b2b.org/documentation/messaging-configuration/) the information the back-end needs to provide to Holodeck B2B when it wants to send data to a trading partner consists of
+* _meta-data_ which is used to control the message exchange and
+* _payloads_ which contain the actual business data to be sent.

+In this back-end integration both the meta-data and documents to be sent must be provided as files.
+The meta-data file is specified by an [XML Schema](src/main/resources/xsd/messagemetadata.xsd).
 How much meta-data the back-end needs to supply on submssion depends on the P-Mode used.
 Together it must form a complete set of meta-data required for sending the message to the trading partner.

-When submitting the back-end system should first write the files containing the business data to send and then the meta-data file (this is also the most logical sequence as the meta-data file must contain the locations of the payload files).
+When submitting, the back-end system should first write the files containing the business data to send and then the meta-data file (this is also the most logical sequence as the meta-data file must contain the locations of the payload files).
 The meta-data file must have the "mmd" extension to be picked up and submitted to the Holodeck B2B Core.
 The Core will check if the submission together with the P-Mode creates a complete set of meta-data and if the submission can be accepted.
 If this is the case the meta-data file's extension is changed to "accepted".
 The payload files are automatically removed unless the `//PayloadInfo/@deleteAfterSubmit` attribute is set to _false_.
 If there is an error and the submission is rejected the extension is changed to "rejected".
 Additionally a file with the same name as the meta-data file but with extension "err" is created.
 It contains information about the cause of the rejection.

 ### Delivery
-For the delivery of received _User Messages_ this integration offers three options, two of which write the meta-data and payloads of the received message to separate files and one creating one big file containing everything.
+For the delivery of received _User Messages_ this integration offers three options, two of which write the meta-data and payloads of the received message to separate files and a third that creates one big file containing everything.
 The difference between the first two options is the format of the meta-data file.
 This can be either the same structure as used on submission or a copy of the `eb:Messaging` element from the ebMS message.
 In the latter case each `eb:PartInfo` element has an additional _part property_ (i.e. a `//eb:PartProperties/eb:Property` element) named _org:holodeckb2b:location_ that points to the file containing the payload data.
 **Example:**
 ```xml
 <eb3:Messaging xmlns:eb="http://docs.oasis-open.org/ebxml-msg/ebms/v3.0/ns/core/200704/">